-LBJ professor and CHASP faculty associate, Dr. Erin Lentz, recently published an op-ed on hunger and domestic violence in Bangladesh that was featured in The Hill.
+LBJ professor and CHASP faculty fellow, Dr. Erin Lentz, recently published an op-ed on hunger and domestic violence in Bangladesh that was featured in The Hill.
 In this piece, titled In the fight against hunger, why don’t we prioritize women?, Lentz examines if – in the public conversation around hunger – we are asking and prioritizing the right questions, and she also suggests that the key to ending hunger may not lie with food alone, but also with the well-being of women.

 At the LBJ School of Public Affairs, Lentz studies food insecurity and related policy issues with both domestic and international lenses.
 She is currently pursuing two parallel research agendas.
 First, she examines issues of food insecurity, U.S. and international food aid and assistance policies, and response analysis – the portion of the programming cycle in which an agency identifies what transfer to distribute (cash, food, or vouchers).
 Second, she studies the relationships among subjective wellbeing, community attributes, relative deprivation, and inequality in sub-Saharan Africa.
 Last year, Lentz taught a Policy Research Project (PRP) with colleague Raj Patel centered on building the City of Austin’s first Food System Strategic Plan.